otrv4/otrv4/otrv4.md

 comparison may be used.
 For the first, the full fingerprint is included in the authentication.
 To make manual comparison easier, two versions of the fingerprint may be used:

-// TODO: are we using the first bytes?

 * Use of the first 56 bytes from the `SHA3-512(byte(H))` (224-bit security
   level)